imumesh18/dev-setup/README.md

 ## Contribution

 As this is in initial phase of the development.
 I know, I am not perfect so please give your feedback in the form of creating issues and if you find something wrong please do create an issue.
 Contributions are most welcomed.
-Please make sure you test and validate before creating your pr.
+Please make sure you test and validate(use [shellcheck](https://github.com/koalaman/shellcheck)) before creating your pr.
 I will make sure to reply your PR within 12hrs.